Lune-Technologies/kotlin-style-guide/README.md

 ## Spacing

-Spacing is especially important in Kodeco code, as code needs to be easily readable as part of the tutorial.
+Spacing is especially important in Lune code, as code needs to be easily readable as part of the tutorial.

 ### Indentation